Real-World Light Field Image Super-Resolution via Degradation Modulation

 \subsection{Disentangling Block}

-Although the proposed DA-Block can handle input images with multiple degradations, it processes image features of different views separately without considering the inter-view correlation.
-Since information both within a single view and among different views is beneficial to SR performance, in this paper, we modify the disentangling block (Distg-Block) \cite{DistgLF} to incorporate multi-dimensional information for LF image SR.
+Although the proposed DM-Block can handle input images with various degradation, it processes image features of different views separately without considering the inter-view correlation.
+Since information both within a single view and among different views is beneficial to the performance of LF image SR, in this paper, we modify the disentangling block (Distg-Block) \cite{DistgLF} to incorporate multi-dimensional information for LF image SR.